daczarne/legion/README.md

 ![scenario 1](img/scenario_1.png)

-You can select which elements of the comparison to display based on your focus:
+You can chose to pass a configuration to control which elements are displayed.
+The available elements include:

 - `city` controls the printing of the campaign and city title
 - `buildings` controls the printing of the list of buildings